parapidcom/gorunn/README.md

 ## Configfurations

 All params are available in container as environment variables.
-- *Environment file is located in your `~/gorunn/envs/`.
-Feel free to edit it to your liking*
 - *CLI generates **Dockerfile.gorunn** in project repo.
 You can commit that file and update it as per need with additional packages.
 It is used to build local image.

 Services are accessible